-Look, we get it; choosing a new Brazilian Jiu-Jitsu gym is a big step, no matter if it's your first time or if you've trained before.
+We get it; choosing a new Brazilian Jiu-Jitsu gym is a big step, whether it's your first time or if you've trained before.

-To make it easier to choose, we let you try one week for free!
+We let you try one week for free to make it easier to choose!
 During that week you can do as many classes as you want.

 First of all, relax.
 You'll be joining a beginners-only class.
 It's super welcoming class that doesn't require you to know anything, and you don't even need to be in shape.

 What to bring to your first class